buttermarkets/cfm-v1/README.md

 ## architecture

-`FlatCFM` represents the condition of funding.
-It is a market but it won't be traded.
-It creates a `ConditionalScalarMarket` for each outcome it has (apart from the special "Invalid" outcome, see below).
-It prepares an oracle question and condition (as in `ConditionalTokens`) during construction.
+The main contract, `FlatCFM` represents a CFM with a flat outcomes structure: each outcome represents the condition that a project gets funded.
+These outcomes are also called _decision outcomes_.

-`ConditionalScalarMarket` represents the scalar market which is on the condition of parent `FlatCFM`.
-This will be traded.
-It prepares an oracle question and condition (as in `ConditionalTokens`) during construction.
+`ConditionalScalarMarket` represents the scalar prediction market which is conditional on the parent outcome being selected.
+It contains outcomes `Short` (also called DOWN), `Long` (also called UP) and `Invalid`.

+The `FlatCFMFactory` contract enables the creation of a `FlatCFM` and its related `ConditionalScalarMarket`.
+For a given CFM, it helps creating the unique `FlatCFM` instance, one `ConditionalScalarMarket` instance per decision outcome (not counting for the Invalid outcome), asks the associated oracle questions and prepares the associated conditional tokens.

-`FlatCFMRealityAdapter` implements an adapter pattern to access RealityETH from our contracts, with a normalized interface (we want to later enable oracle agnosticity).
+`FlatCFMRealityAdapter` implements an adapter pattern to access RealityETH from our contracts, with a normalized interface.

-`Types` defines basic data types for CFM decision questions, scalar questions and nested conditional tokens.

 The system follows these general steps:

-1. `FlatCFMFactory` creates a new `FlatCFM` with specified parameters.
-And this automatically creates `ConditionalScalarMarket`s for each outcome.
+1. The `FlatCFMFactory` creates a new `FlatCFM` with specified parameters.
+This enables creation of `ConditionalScalarMarket`s for each outcome.
+This submits the decision question to the oracle via `FlatCFMRealityAdapter` and prepares the decision condition through `ConditionalTokens`.
-1. The `FlatCFM` prepares their condition through `ConditionalTokens` and submits and oracle question via `FlatCFMRealityAdapter`.
-1. Each `ConditionalScalarMarket` prepares their condition through `ConditionalTokens` and submits an oracle question via `FlatCFMRealityAdapter`.
-   Within a given `FlatCFM`, each of these will have similar questions implemented by a common Reality template with a varying project name.
+1. The `FlatCFMFactory` creates new `ConditionalScalarMarket`s for an existing `FlatCFM`.
+This submits the scalar question to the oracle via `FlatCFMRealityAdapter` and prepares the scalar conditions through `ConditionalTokens`.
+This relies on a Reality template with a placeholder for the decision outcome name.
 1. Users split their collateral into decision outcome tokens, then split again into scalar outcome tokens.
 These tokens are ERC20s and can be traded on AMMs.